11 Top-Rated Campgrounds near Spokane, WA

 Official site: https://parksandrecreation.idaho.gov/parks/farragut

-Encompassing the 130-mile reservoir on the Columbia River created by the Grand Coulee Dam, Lake Roosevelt National Recreation Area lends quick access to this massive body of water.
-Numerous designated swimming areas at Lake Roosevelt allow the public to take a dip, and the 22 public boat launches appeal to boat owners or those renting from the two marinas operated within the recreation area.
+Numerous designated swimming areas at Lake Roosevelt allow the public to take a dip.And the 22 public boat launches appeal to boat owners or those renting from the two marinas operated within the recreation area.
 The National Park Service also hosts guided canoe rides throughout the summer.
 Fishing is allowed on Lake Roosevelt outside of harbors and designated swimming areas, and anglers often aim to land rainbow trout, white sturgeon, and yellow perch.

-Other activities of interest at Lake Roosevelt, which lies less than three hours from Spokane, include auto-touring, road cycling, and walking through history at places like the Fort Spokane Visitor Center and Museum.
-Numerous campgrounds can be found throughout the recreation area, many of which like Spring Canyon and Gifford Campgrounds have great views of the lake.
+Other activities of interest at Lake Roosevelt include auto-touring, road cycling, and walking through history at places like the Fort Spokane Visitor Center and Museum.
+Numerous campgrounds can be found throughout the recreation area.
+And like Spring Canyon and Gifford Campgrounds, many have great views of the lake.

-One of the largest campgrounds at Lake Roosevelt, Kettle Falls Campground also lends quick access to the Kettle Falls Marina and corresponding day-use area.
-A popular place throughout the summer, Kettle Falls Campground features 29 campsites accommodating tent campers or RVs with potable water and flushing toilets available.
+One of the largest campgrounds at Lake Roosevelt, Kettle Falls Campground, lends quick access to the Kettle Falls Marina and corresponding day-use area.
+It’s a popular place throughout the summer and features 29 campsites accommodating tent campers or RVs.
+Potable water and flushing toilets are available.

 Official site: https://www.nps.gov/laro/planyourvisit/campgrounds.htm